 Is there any good news beyond the basic “288 wins and first UCL comeback kid” narrative?
 The answer is “yes.”
 There is one sabermetric formula that shows that John might have been underrated for all of his years.
 If you’re a WAR skeptic, this is going to frustrate you and add fodder to the argument that WAR is a waste of time.
 If you’re a believer or at least believe that it has value if you attempt to understand why the numbers are what they are, you’ll get it but might still be exasperated.

-• FanGraphs (fWAR): 79.6 (21st best all-time)
+• FanGraphs (fWAR): 79.6 (23rd best all-time)

-• Baseball Reference (bWAR): 62.1 (53rd all-time)
+• Baseball-Reference (bWAR): 62.1 (58th all-time)

 Why is the FanGraphs number so high?
-That I can explain.
+I can explain.
 It’s because John, as a groundball pitcher with a sinking fastball, has an uncommonly low home run rate.
 Among the 65 pitchers to log at least 3,000 innings since 1946, John’s HR9 rate of 0.58 long balls per 9 innings is the 4th best.
 That’s why the FanGraphs WAR formula likes him.

 Here’s one more piece of good news if you want to ascribe hidden value to Tommy John.
 John’s 604 double play ground balls induced is by far the most in baseball since 1925, the first year Baseball Reference has data for double plays hit against pitchers.
 (Jim Kaat is a distant 2nd with 462).
 “Most double plays induced in baseball history” is text that would fit nicely on a Hall of Fame plaque.
-It’s not a commonly cited statistic for pitchers but certainly relevant; the ability to get two outs on one pitch is a valuable skill.
+It’s not a commonly cited statistic for pitchers, but certainly relevant; the ability to get two outs on one pitch is a valuable skill.

 However, John’s unusually high ground-ball rate also helps explain the fWAR/bWAR differential.
 John had more unearned runs allowed than most other pitchers because he gave his fielders more opportunities to make errors.
 The bWAR calculation takes unearned runs into account.